 - Place new scheme in the same location as existing schemes in the CCPP directory structure, e.g., ../ some_relative_path/new_scheme.F90. - Edit the SDF and add the new scheme at the place it should be run.
-SDFs are located in - NEMSfv3gfs/ccpp/suites for the UFS Atmosphere - gmtb-scm/ccpp/suites for the SCM - Before running, check for consistency between the namelist and the SDF.
+SDFs are located in - ufs-weather-model/FV3/ccpp/suites for the UFS Atmosphere - gmtb-scm/ccpp/suites for the SCM - Before running, check for consistency between the namelist and the SDF.
 There is no default consistency check between the SDF and the namelist unless the developer adds one.
 Errors may result in segmentation faults in running something you did not intend to run if the arrays are not allocated. - Test and debug the new scheme: - Typical problems include segment faults related to variables and array allocation. - Make sure SDF and namelist are compatible.
 Inconsistencies may result in segmentation faults because arrays are not allocated or in unintended scheme(s) being executed. - A scheme called GFS_debug (GFS_debug.F90) may be added to the SDF where needed to print state variables and interstitial variables.
 If needed, edit the scheme beforehand to add new variables that need to be printed. - Check prebuild script for success/failure and associated messages. - Compile code in DEBUG mode, run through debugger if necessary (gdb, Allinea DDT, totalview, ...).
-See Chapter 9 for information on debugging. - Use memory check utilities such as valgrind. - Double-check the metadata table in your scheme to make sure that the standard names correspond to the correct local variables. - Done.
+See Chapter %s for information on debugging. - Use memory check utilities such as valgrind.

+- Double-check the metadata file associated with your scheme to make sure that all information, including standard names and units, correspond to the correct local variables. - Done.
 Note that no further modifications of the build system are required, since the CCPP-Framework will autogenerate the necessary makefiles that allow the host model to compile the scheme.